 - Don’t describe the activity or organization; describe your role within it.

 - You don’t need to use complete sentences.

 Once you’ve completed your Activities section, you’ll be ready to think about your essays.
-Stay tuned to the blog this summer because we’ll be walking beside you through the application process with advice on personal essays and supplements.
+Stay tuned to the blog this month because we’ll be walking beside you through the application process with advice on personal essays and supplements.